jpf91/jpf91.github.io/content/blog/2025-03-03-attach-devcontainer-distrobox.md

 }
 ```

-In addition, you might also want to set the terminal profile.
+In addition, you might want to also set the default terminal profile.
-The terminal seems to default to whatever is used on your host, but
-some container configurations might require specific shells.
+It seems to default to whatever is used on your host, but some container configurations might require specific shells.
-For example, the OSS FPGA Image I introduced in [a previous blog post]({{< relref "./2025-02-27-tang20k-neorv32.md" >}}) works best with the bash shell.
+As an example, the OSS FPGA Image I introduced in [a previous blog post]({{< relref "./2025-02-27-tang20k-neorv32.md" >}}) works best with the bash shell.

 {{< box info >}}
 If VS Code fails to connect to the container after changing the `remoteUser`, you probably attached to the container as root previously.